pavithra1708/djangoapp/README.md

 # djangoapp
 creating a django test app to be deployed in Heroku

-Testing the new GitHub Action
+Testing the new GitHub Action pipeline